hfoffani/CarND-Vehicle-Detection/README.md

 ![Sliding Windows][image03]

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 The final test images show a good result detecting cars and no false positives.
 A trick I used to improve the classifier performance was to cache the creation of the `cv2.HOGDescriptor` function.